LGN520/farreach-public/docs/netreach-v4.md

 					+ NOTE: we do not consider latest here as latest=0 can still imply new value under valid=3
 					+ FUTURE: consider valid if with PUTREQ_LARGE
 				+ Switch os: get serveridx and key according to evictidx
-				+ TODO: Swith os: report CACHE_EVICT <victim.key, vicktim.value, victim.result, victim.seq, victim.serveridx> to controller, and wait for CACHE_EVICT_ACK
+				+ TODO: Switch os: report CACHE_EVICT <victim.key, vicktim.value, victim.result, victim.seq, victim.serveridx> to controller
 					* NOTE: we do not need to load latest
 						- Even if latest=0, the value could still be latest <- PUT/DEL (lost later) w/ valid=3 resets latest from 1 to 0
 						- No matter value is latest or not, we can always compare savedseq with server.seq for availability
 					* NOTE: CACHE_EVICT reported by switch OS instead of data plane -> no need <key, value, seq, inswitch_hdr.is_deleted>
+				+ TODO: Switch os: wait for CACHE_EVICT_ACK
 				+ TODO: Remove existing entry <victim.key, victim.idx> from cache_lookup_tbl of all ingress pipelines
 				+ TODO: Invoke cache population for new CACHE_POP
 		* TODO: Swithc os: popworker resets intermediate data of paramserver after population/eviction